ffan1980/c-based-DICOM-file-parser/README.md

+NOTE: THIS PROGRAM IS NOT FOR CLINICAL USE.

 C based program to parse standard DICOM file to export all tags without using any third-party library.

 how to compile: